LukeShortCloud/rootpages/src/openstack/tripleo.rst

 **Undercloud/Director**

 -  For config-download scenarios on < Train, generate Heat templates for pre-provisioned nodes from a special roles data file.
 Starting in Train, it uses the default ``/usr/share/openstack-tripleo-heat-templates/roles_data.yaml`` file.
+Previously, roles such as ``ControllerDeployedServer`` and ``ComputeDeployedServer`` were used.
+These now use the standard ``Controller`` and ``Compute`` roles.

    .. code-block:: sh